cloudmesh-community/book/chapters/container/docker-hadoop.md

-The sample output messages look like the following which is almost identical compared to the previous run except that this time the number of input files to process is 10, see the line two below:
+The sample output messages look like the following which is almost identical compared to the previous run except that this time the number of input files to process is 10, see the line two next:

     18/02/28 23:17:18 INFO client.RMProxy: Connecting to ResourceManager at /0.0.0.0:8032
     18/02/28 23:17:18 INFO input.FileInputFormat: Total input paths to process: 10